 - Keep learning.
 You can learn something new every day.
-I am into photography and I recently signed up to Emily Quinton’s online Makelight Course for food blogger.
-In June, I will attend William Reavell’s photography workshop for bloggers.
+I am into photography and I will attend William Reavell’s photography workshop for bloggers.
 I attended one of his courses in February and could not recommend his workshops highly enough.

 - Networking, networking, networking – attend courses in your niche, go to events, shows, volunteer to help in conferences.
 Meet your potential clients face-to-face and share ideas with fellow bloggers.

 - Join Facebook groups.
 You will get daily inspiration from bloggers or people with a similar vision to yours.
 It can also be a place to vent off frustration or ask for advice, share ideas, get paid work or start new projects.